 Indentured Servants Home at Charles Towne Landing

-At Charles Towne Landing you can see a newly constructed “historic home.”
-This replica 17th-century dwelling will be a living history exhibit that focuses on the struggles and contributions of indentured servants in early Charles Towne.
+At Charles Towne Landing you can see a newly-constructed “historic home.”
+This replica 17th-century dwelling is a living history exhibit that focuses on the struggles and contributions of indentured servants in early Charles Towne.
 Indentured servants were men and women who entered into servitude voluntarily to pay for transportation to the colony.
 Along with African slaves, servants provided much of the back-breaking labor that ensured the survival of the new colony.

-Make plans to enjoy a tour of South Carolina’s Historic Homes and relive the legends of South Carolina history.
+Make plans to enjoy a tour of South Carolina State Park's historic homes and relive the legends of South Carolina history.